 (b) if there is manifest error in the calculation of that average rate, or that average rate is not displayed at or about 10.30am on that day, or if that average rate becomes clearly inappropriate, unfair or incapable of application, the “bank bill rate” for that day is as fixed by the Commission to be representative of the rate at which such bills are being purchased by such banks at or about 10.30am on that day.

+“Australian Prudential Regulation Authority” is the “Australian Prudential Regulation Authority” established in accordance with the Australian Prudential Regulation Authority Act 1998 (Cth).

+“best endeavours” means to act in good faith and use all reasonable efforts, skills and resources.

+“billing period” means the number of days covered in a generation services bill issued by the generator to a retailer.

-“business day” means any day that is not a Saturday, a Sunday or a public holiday in the Northern Territory of Australia.
+“business day” means any day that is not a Saturday, a Sunday or a public holiday in the Northern Territory of Australia as declared under the Public Holidays Act.

+“month” has the meaning given to that term in the Interpretation Act.

-“Code” means this 'Interim Electricity Retail Supply Code'.
+“Code” means this ‘Electricity Retail Supply Code'.

-“Commencement Date” means the date on which the Gazette which establishes this Code is published or a later date specified by the Commission.
+“Commencement Date” means the date on which this Code takes effect in accordance with section 24 (8) of the Act.

-“Commission” means the Utilities Commission established under the Act.
+“Commission” means the ‘Utilities Commission of the Northern Territory’ established under the Act.

-“connection services” will have the meaning given to that term in the ENTPA Act.
+“connection services” has the meaning given to that term in the ENTPA Act.

-“cooling off period” in relation to a customer, means the 10 business day period following the date on which the customer enters into an electricity sale contract with a retailer for the supply of electricity to that customer at an exit point.
+“cooling off period” in relation to a customer, means the 10 business day period following the date on which the customer enters into an electricity supply contract with a retailer for the supply to that customer at an exit point.

+“Corporations Act 2001” has the meaning given to that term in the Interpretation Act.

+“court of competent jurisdiction” has the meaning given to that term in the Interpretation Act.

-“credit allowance” has the meaning given to it in clause A.A.4.
+“credit allowance” has the meaning given to it in clause A.A.4 of Appendix A.

+“credit allowance percentage” has the meaning given to that term in clause A.A.4 of Appendix A.

 “credit support” means a security supporting the obligations of a retailer to a generator or a network provider (whichever is applicable) to pay: